skrolikowski/skrolikowski.github.io/collections/_wiki/tutorials/logging.md

 ---
-layout: page
+layout: wiki
 title: Logging w/log4net
 excerpt: This article will detail how to setup log4net within your Visual Studio's project.
 image: /assets/covers/pexels-photo-1112048.jpeg
-categories: [tutorials]
+categories: ['tutorials']
-tags: [logging, visual-studios, pragmatic, programming]
+tags: ['logging', 'visual-studios', 'pragmatic', 'programming']
 difficulty: easy
 ---

-# Introduction
+## Introduction

 This article will detail how to setup log4net within your Visual Studio - C# .Net project.
 The [log4net manual](https://logging.apache.org/log4net/release/manual/introduction.html)  can be a bit wordy, so I'll try to break it down into three steps: Installation, Configuration, and Usage.